Milan Tomić: Early years and the golden era

 Olympiacos also returned to European competitions, and reached the EuroLeague quarterfinals, with Tomić averaging 32.5 minutes and 8.3 points per game.
 The following two seasons, Tomić established his position as the starting point guard, while Olympiacos dominated the Greek League, winning both regular seasons and the playoffs, beating PAOK in 1994, and Panathinaikos in the 1995 finals, respectively.
 Olympiacos also found European recognition by reaching two consecutive EuroLeague Finals.

-They lost both EuroLeague Finals, but the fact that they won against Panathinaikos in both semifinals was a big consolation for their fans.
-Tomić wasn't a leader in the statistics section, but he was the mind and soul of the team.
-The next season, 1995–96, wasn't a good one for Tomić individually.

 The arrival of David Rivers pushed Tomić on the bench, reducing his playing time.
 Still, he helped the team retain its Greek League title.
 The 1996–97 season is perhaps the best in Olympiacos history.

 Dušan Ivković took over as head coach, and gave Tomić more playing time.
 Especially during the important last part of the season, when Ivković made him starting point guard, moving Rivers to the shooting guard position.
 The end of the season found Olympiacos as Greek League champions, EuroLeague champions, for the first time, and Greek Cup winners, making them the first Greek team to hold those titles simultaneously.
 Thus, they won the coveted Triple Crown.
 A few months later, Olympiacos participated in the 1997 McDonald's Championship, and made it to the final, where they faced the reigning NBA champions, the Chicago Bulls.
 Tomić was guarding Michael Jordan, and several funny incidents happened between them.

 Captain of Olympiacos and downfall

 After having won everything the previous year, a lot of players left the team of Olympiacos.
 One of them was the team's captain, Giorgos Sigalas.
-There was no doubt about who was the most suitable player to be the new captain.

 Tomić was already acting as captain all those years.
-From the moment he was declared the new captain, he was dreaming of lifting up trophies for his team in the years to come.
-Unfortunately for him, that didn't happen for 4 years.

 Olympiacos remained a top European team but wasn't capable of winning a title.
 They reached the Greek League finals twice, but lost, and also participated in the 1999 EuroLeague Final Four, only to take the third place.
 On the contrary, Tomić evolved as a player.
 He was playing more, scoring more, and was a true captain on and off the court, as he became the Olympiacos fan's favorite player.